How Fear of Death Can Ruin Life

 The first group was reminded of their own mortality.
 Then they were eight times more likely to vote for the charismatic candidate.

-Favor nationalism.
+Favor Nationalism

 Groups that fear death are also more likely to distrust immigrants.
 They share an aggressive worldview and favor an “us vs. them” mindset.